 Bylaws

-The bylaws are another document that governs the corporate entity of the HOA instead of its homeowners.
-However, the bylaws do set forth guidelines for the board of directors like term limits, meeting requirements, and officer positions.
-The bylaws typically also include information on how members will vote during annual membership meetings which are important to understand due to quorum requirements.
-If there isn’t enough community participation per the bylaw requirement, annual meeting voting cannot be done and this can seriously delay new board member elections or even CC&R amendments.
+The bylaws typically also include information on how members will vote during annual membership meetings, which are essential to understand due to quorum requirements.
+If there isn’t enough community participation in accordance with the bylaw requirement, annual meeting voting cannot be conducted, which can seriously delay new board member elections or even CC&R amendments.
 The better-educated homeowners are about their community’s rules, the more involved they can be.

 Rules & Regulations